redaezziani/real-es/README.md

 ## Overview

-`real-es` is a powerful backend server designed to **scrape manga data** from various sources and **store** it efficiently.
+`jest-manga-api` is a powerful backend server designed to **scrape manga data** from various sources and **store** it efficiently.
 The server exposes a flexible **API** that can be used by web applications and mobile apps to access manga content seamlessly.

 ---